 Johan Nijs (b.
 11 June 1963, Leuven, Belgium) is a Belgian clarinetist, composer and conductor.

 At age ten, he began studying music.
-He studied music in Tervuren and, while in military service, at the Brussels Conservatory, earning degrees in clarinet, piano, accordion, solfeggio, harmony, and chamber music.
+He studied music in Tervuren and, while in military service, at the Brussels Conservatory, earned degrees in clarinet, piano, accordion, solfeggio, harmony, and chamber music.
 His most important teachers were André Waignein and Jan Segers.

 He was a musician and later director of the Royal Fanfare St. Lambertus Leefdaal.